vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/open-dataset.png)

-8. Click the `BDE_LEG_NUM_UNK` column.
+8. Click the `BDE_LEG_NUM_UNK` column (towards the end).
 This contains the current leg that each boat is sailing at a particular moment in time.
 Set "Treat As" to Attribute.

    ![pic2](images/config-leg.png)